AverageMarcus/blog/src/posts/2025-04-30-my-technical-speaking-tips.md

 Be aware that you don't need to be all knowing - if you don't have an answer for a question it is **totally acceptable to say "I don't know"**.

 If you think an answer might require considerable time or be confusing to explain from the stage then suggest that the person asking the question meets you after the session to discuss it further.

+One thing [Aaron Patterson pointed out on Bluesky](https://bsky.app/profile/tenderlove.dev/post/3lo7btf5gfs2u) that I hadn't included here is:

+> during Q&A try to repeat the questions.
+Audience members don't always have a mic so repeating will help everyone, it makes sure you understand the Q, and buys you time to think of an answer

 ## After the talk